tamber/tamber-node/README.md

 ### Item properties

-Setting your items' properties (optional!) allows you to filter recommendations (ex. items under $100), and build engines from subsets of your catalogue (ex. a recommendation engine just for your socks.
-Why not?).
+Setting your items' properties (optional!) allows you to filter recommendations (ex. only recommend items under $100), and build engines from subsets of your catalogue (ex. a recommendation engine for artists, and an engine for songs).
 You can optionally include item properties in recommendation responses as well.

 ```js
 tamber.item.update({